dd010101/vyos-jenkins/readme.md

 example https://github.com/vyos/vyos-build/blob/equuleus/packages/linux-kernel/Jenkinsfile has hardcoded UID and GID to 1006 and this will fail build if you don't have 1006:1006 user.

-That's why we want change jenkins to 1006/1006:
+That's why we want change Jenkins to 1006/1006:

 ```
 usermod -u 1006 jenkins